2nd EVTM Symposium 7-9 June 2018

 The second International round table Symposium on Trauma and Bleeding Management with Endovascular and Hybrid Surgical Methods, will take place in Örebro, Sweden: 7-9th June 2018.
 Details and early registration information soon to come.
 Save the date!

-Its about endovascular and open methods for hemmorage control, REBOA, vascular injuries, complexed trauma, iatrogenic and spontaneous bleeding as well as PPH!
+Its about endovascular and open methods for hemmorage control (ENDOVASCULAR RESCUSITATION), REBOA, vascular injuries, complexed trauma, iatrogenic and spontaneous bleeding as well as PPH.
+REBOA for non-trauma and other endo methods… Exciting developments that are in clinical use!

 Don’t miss the chance to be a part of this paradigm shift!